 - Draw up a LEAN business model canvas.You'll be able to consider your product from a variety of commercial and marketing perspectives, which is essential for further engineering and specification development.

-1. Be clear on purpose and the functions of your product
+1. Be clear on the purpose and functions of your product

 Solve a customer’s problem with the help of your product.